What is Chinese Medicine?

 - Tinnitus or Ringing in the Ears: Chinese Medicine does help tinnitus, but it is one of those things we don’t know until we try.
 Usually, this is something that has taken a long time to develop, so it will take several treatments to see results.

 - Fertility: Chinese medicine is an excellent way to work with the body to naturally increase the chances of pregnancy.
-Acupuncture and Herbal Therapies can work together to re-regulate the body and is often used together with IVF or other modern fertility treatments to increase the odds.
+Acupuncture and Herbal Therapies can work together to re-regulate the body and optimize the ability to get pregnant.
+It is often used together with IVF or other modern fertility treatments to increase the odds.

 - Symptoms of Pregnancy: Chinese Medicine is an excellent way to naturally work with the body to can help relieve the symptoms of pregnancy (nausea, heartburn, etc).
 There are also gentle formulas to help that are safe during pregnancy, and acupuncture treatments to gentle coax the baby out of the womb when the time has come.